zincware/IPSuite/docs/source/_get_started/quickstart.rst

 ------------

 The IPS package can be downloaded via the package-management system pip.
-We recomend the usage of an python environment with the python version 3.10.
+We recommend the usage of an python environment with the python version 3.10.
 Other versions might not currently work.

 .. code-block:: bash

     pip install ipsuite

-Alternativly the latest version of IPSuite can be downloaded from `GitHub <https://github.com/zincware/IPSuite>`_, using `Poetry <https://python-poetry.org/>`_ to install the python dependencies.
+Alternatively the latest version of IPSuite can be downloaded from `GitHub <https://github.com/zincware/IPSuite>`_, using `Poetry <https://python-poetry.org/>`_ to install the python dependencies.

 .. code-block:: bash